-Present: Cllr Partridge, Cllr Guise, Cllr Pudge and Cllr Mrs Roberts
+Present: Cllr Nash (Chair), Cllr Partridge, Cllr Guise, Cllr Ms Sincock, Cllr Pudge and Cllr Parker.

 Mr Brooman, the Council’s Treasurer was also present.

 Ward Cllr Ellie Chowns arrived during the meeting.